ilyathewhite/PasswordForm/Readme/README.md

 In addition to updating the state, the reducer also needs a way to describe side effects – code that does something other than synchronously changing the state (synchronous state change must happen in the reducer).
 Some examples:  a network request, logging,  writing data to disk.
 If the state needs to be updated as a result of running a side effect (for example an update from the network response), it's achieved by sending an action to the reducer.
 This creates a unidirectional data flow where the reducer is the only part of the code that changes the state.

+In our example, a side effect could be an action to indicate that the user has stopped or paused typing.

 One way to describe this asynchronous work is to use Future<Action>.
 This would describe one asynchronous action.
 A more general approach that describes multiple asynchronous actions is to use [Future<Action>], but the most general way is to use a Publisher for actions.
 This is more general than an array (an array can be easily converted to a publisher) and describes any possible asynchronous work that might even repeat forever at random times.
-An example: user input whenever the user stops typing.
 <p align="center">
   <img src="SideEffects.png">
 </p>

+In our example, the side effect of paused typing can be described when constructing the UI and would repeat at random times while the form is active.

 ### The Store